tlpbsd/coco-tools/README.decb-to-b09.md

 ## Supported constructs that need some explanation
 * String literals must be closed.
+* BASIC09 does not allow programs with line number zero.
+To handle this, the zero line number is stripped as long as there are no `GOTO` or `GOSUB` statements to line zero.
+* When empty `DATA` elements are encountered, all `DATA` elements are converted to strings and dynamically converted to REALs.
+This is to mimic the different possible behaviors of Extended Color BASIC.
 * Variables can have no more than 2 characters (3 including the $) and cannot be keywords including `IN`, `ON` or `TO`.
 * By default variables are not DIMensioned and assumed to be STRING or REAL.